 I try and understand the perspective of the Balinese who run this scam, that they do this out of desperation and need, that they feel validated because the tourists who come to their temple are so much more well off.
 Still, I couldn’t believe the disrespect they showed to one of their most sacred monuments, a place meant for reflection, prayer, and spirituality.
-I couldn’t believe they would treat other human beings with such disdain, making preconceived judgments and practicing reverse racism because of the color of our skin.
+I couldn’t believe they would treat other human beings with such disdain, making racist judgments because of the color of our skin.
 I couldn’t believe how horrible of an experience the Besakih Temple was, and how unregulated the scams are.

 Similar to not supporting the young children in Cambodia selling souvenirs to tourists because you don’t want to encourage the bad side effects of tourism, the Besakih Temple isn’t worth going to because it’s supporting the worst side of Bali tourism.
 I’d like to believe that Bali is better place than that.